WOS Full Form, Features, and its Benefits

 (ii) Cultural and Managerial Differences: It is not easy to handle the business practices and cultural differences in overseas markets.

-(iii) Compliance with the Regulatory Framework: It is a cumbersome process and requires local market knowledge to comply with local laws and regulations.
+(iii) Compliance with the Regulatory Needs: It is a cumbersome process and requires local market knowledge to comply with local laws and regulations.

 Q5.
 Can wholly owned subsidiary belong to any other industry?